javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

 The OR `"||"` operator does the following:

-- Evalute operands from left to right.
+- Evaluate operands from left to right.
 - For each operand, convert it to boolean.
-If the result is `true`, then stop and return that the original value of that operand.
+If the result is `true`, then stop and return the original value of that operand.
 - If all other operands have been assessed (i.e. all were `falsy`), return the last operand.

 A value is returned in its original form, without the conversion.

-In other words, a chain of OR `"||"` returns the first truthy value or the last one if no such value found.
+In other words, a chain of OR `"||"` returns the first truthy value or the last one if no such value is found.

 For instance: